 AMSA mandated practical assessments

-Under the National Standard for Commercial Vessels (NSCV) Part D—Crew Competencies a seafarer must pass a final assessment before you can issue them a certificate of competency.
-The final assessment for low complexity certificates of competency will be an AMSA mandated practical assessment (AMPA).
+Under Marine Order 505 (Certificates of competency – national law) 2022, a seafarer must pass a final assessment before AMSA can issue them a certificate of competency.
+The final assessment for low complexity certificates of competency is an AMSA mandated practical assessment (AMPA).
 This must be conducted by a registered training organisation (RTO) approved by AMSA.

 The AMPA assesses the applicant's operational skills and knowledge, and their knowledge of Australian maritime legislation.
 An AMPA can be started: